Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ssl/ConfigureSSL.md

 $ jre/bin/keytool -import -keystore data/conf/ssl/contrast-server.jks -storepass <keystore password> \
   -file <path to certificate> -alias <server hostname>
 ````
-Additionally, you may need to import Intermediate CA Certs into the KeyStore.
+Additionally, you may need to import intermediate CA certifications into the KeyStore.
 (See your CA's documentation to verify that this is the case.)
-For a private CA server, you need any intermediate certificates and the root CA certificate in the keystore.
+For a private CA server, you need any intermediate certificates and the root CA certificate in the KeyStore.
 ````
 $ jre/bin/keytool -import -trustcacerts -alias <ca-name> -storepass <keystore password> \
   -file <path to ca or intermediate certificate>
 ````

-Note: In order for the Contrast UI to use the SSL Certificate, the certificate can't be protected with a passphrase.
+> **Note:** In order for the Contrast UI to use the SSL Certificate, the certificate can't be protected with a passphrase.

 ### Enabling and Configuring HTTPS in Contrast Server
 Once KeyStore setup is complete, open the ***$CONTRAST_HOME/data/conf/server.properties*** file in your text editor and update the following properties.